Updated: Apr 3

 Save for investment items

 When you get a point where you do need to replace your dull and disposable razor, or you’ve run out of disposable pads and tampons, you’ll probably want to find a zero waste alternative.
 Chances are however, you’ll know this in advance!
 Make a list of swaps that you’d like to make, find out how much they will cost, and save for them.
 Determine how long it will take you to use up what you already have, and then calculate how much of each pay check needs to be saved towards your new investment item and start saving (this one is tough for millennials, I get it, speaking from experience).
 In the long run, swaps like safety razors and menstrual cups will also reduce your spending!
-A menstrual cup can last 5+ years, and fully replace your disposable pads and tampons.
+A menstrual cup can last 5+ years, and fully replace your disposable pads and tampons with reusable options!
 Hello savings!

 Review your finances